Strategies For Self-Improvement During the Covid Pandemic

 - Stop procrastinating.
 The largest obstacle keeping most people from closing in on their goals is the natural desire to relax and indulge in some frivolity rather than working hard.
 As soon as you get used to procrastinating it’s hard to avoid, so be prepared to put in a lot of work to change this normal tendency.

 Eat healthier.
 We could all do a bit of cleaning up our eating habits.
 The good news is that access to better food choices is better than ever.
 Try making something new like my low-carb carbonara pictured above.
 Eating out is fun but spending time in the kitchen will save you money (so you can pay for that workout gear) and allow you to control the ingredients.
 Go with whole wheat bread rather than fluffy white.
 James Hamblin of The Atlantic says, “As many eaters of bread came to understand that white bread is a nutritional equivalent of Pixy Stix—the nutritious, fibrous shell of the wheat having been removed, leaving us with only the inner starch, which our bodies almost instantly turn into sugar—it needed some rebranding.”
 Eat more fruit.
 Incorporate nuts into your daily eating regimen.
 Try a new diet.
 Experiment with new ways of preparing unprocessed food.
-For example, I’ve recently been making chicken and beef jerky as well as low, low cost dog treats in my food dehydrator.
+For example, I’ve recently been making chicken and beef jerky as well as low, low-cost dog treats in my food dehydrator.
+And remember, if you are on a weight-loss journey, it is not all about compulsive overeating, it is also what you eat.

 Bring in more money.
 It’s never enough, is it?
+The more you make, the more the government will “confiscate” to pay for things like Biden’s bloated Build Back Better bill.
 While it is important to strike a work/play balance in life, there’s a lot to be said for having a cash cushion.
 It is never too soon to plan (and save) for retirement.
 Take up a new side hustle while keeping your day job.
 Nothing ventured, nothing gained.
 And while we are on the topic of bringing home more bacon, consider improving your credit score.

 Stop smoking.
 This one is a classic.
 Unfortunately, it is one of the hardest to achieve.
 I should know; I quit about 35 years ago.
 While we are on the topic, the jury is still out on vaping.
 Whichever habit is in question, it’s too much money for too little return.
 Besides, it really looks dumb.
 What, are you a whale coming up to the surface to vent your blow hole?